MicrosoftDocs/learn/learn-pr/azure/manage-costs-partner-cost-management/includes/2-understand-cost-management-scopes.md

 Costs are organized by different Azure entity hierarchies.
 It's important to understand the hierarchies before evaluating your bill and the tools available in Azure to manage Fabrikam's costs.

-## Hierarchies
+## Scopes and hierarchies

 Two hierarchies are applicable to Azure Cost Management.
 Each node in either hierarchy is known as a *scope*.
 The scope that you select determines the group of costs that apply to the Cost Management tools that you use.

-The Azure billing hierarchy is in your partner tenant.
+The Azure *billing hierarchy* is in your partner tenant.
 Azure Cost Management uses the billing hierarchy specifically to manage your organization's billing data and invoices.
 Azure Cost Management uses the billing hierarchy's permission roles to manage payments, costs, and accounts.
 The permission roles are *global admin* and *admin agent* for a direct partner or an indirect partner, as set in Partner Center.

-Contoso's subscriptions and resources themselves are in the Azure resource entity hierarchy.
-The hierarchy is located in the customer's (Contoso's) tenant.
+Contoso's subscriptions and resources themselves are in the Azure *resource entity* hierarchy.
+This hierarchy is located in the customer's (Contoso's) tenant.
 Resource management and the associated permissions are governed by Azure role-based access control (RBAC).

 We'll focus on only Fabrikam's billing hierarchy in this module.
 To learn more about the scopes available to Contoso in its tenant, see [Azure RBAC scopes](https://docs.microsoft.com/azure/cost-management-billing/costs/understand-work-scopes?WT.mc_id=costmanagementcontent_docsacmhorizontal_-inproduct-learn#azure-rbac-scopes).

 The following diagram shows the full hierarchical structure of Cost Management scopes that are available to Microsoft CSP partners.
 Scopes for the Azure billing hierarchy are shown on the left in the partner tenant, your Fabrikam tenant.
 Scopes for the Azure resource entity are on the right in the customer's tenant, Contoso.
 They're colored orange.